jamolnng/lder.dev/_posts/2022-06-13-100-Days-of-Homelab-Day-3.md

 As of June 14th, the day after, I did actually get VLANs working, at least I think I did.
 The solution was setting the uplink port (the one that connects to my router) on my Aruba switch to a *trunk port* allowing my VLANs to pass through.
 To any network admins this probably seems trivial, but at the time for me this was a complete mystery.

 And now they work.
-Currently, I only have the Wi-Fi users separated into VLANs but I'm slowly working on trying to get the wired connections set up along with a "blackhole" vlan on my switches that basically disables the ports.
+Currently, I only have the Wi-Fi users separated into VLANs but I'm slowly working on trying to get the wired connections set up along with a "blackhole" vlan on my switches that basically disables the unused ports.